 Investment Approval.
 After MCC Advisors completes its final due diligence, each proposed investment is presented to the investment committee and subjected to extensive discussion and follow-up analysis, if necessary.
 A formal memorandum, which includes the results of business due diligence, multi-scenario financial analysis, risk-management assessment, results of third-party consulting work, background checks and structuring proposals is prepared for the investment committee.
-The investment committee will be comprised of Andrew Fentress, Brook Taube and Seth Taube.
-Approval of an investment requires a unanimous vote of the investment committee.
+The investment equires a unanimous vote of the investment committee.